CSCfi/pebbles/pouta_blueprints/drivers/provisioning/README_docker_driver.md

     - OR a commmon configuration for the hosts, stored in the file system?
     - OR a common config, but just use variables *DONE*

-- setting password for containers
+- setting password for containers *OBSOLETED by proxy*
     - rstudio *DONE*
     - jupyter

-- proxy in front of containers
+- proxy in front of containers *DONE, with nginx*
     - spawn a third container
     - install configurable-http-proxy from jupyter project
     - setup keys for API
     - add hooks to provisioning/deprovisioning/housekeeping to add/remove forwarded ports
     - add the proxy hash path to the instance URL, get rid of the password

-    - later, add ssl termination to the proxy
+- add ssl termination to the proxy

 - implement memory limits for containers
   - pending for docker-py update https://github.com/docker/docker-py/pull/732

 - implement error tracking per host *DONE*
     - prevent a bad host from stalling the pool

+- make jupyter/minimal containers work
+    - need to modify the command string
+    - substitute a base url parameter with the generated route_id

 ### Optional features
 - implement session backups